basho/yokozuna/README.md

 Yokozuna [![travis](https://secure.travis-ci.org/rzezeski/yokozuna.png)](http://travis-ci.org/rzezeski/yokozuna)
 ==========

-**NOTICE:** This is an experiment and prototype.
-The copyright is owned by Basho but is not an official repository.
-Currently, this is a side project of the author and not supported in any way by Basho.

-**USE AT YOUR OWN RISK**
+**NOTICE:** This is a prototype.
+It is in developmental stages and is not recommended for production use at this time.
+Breaking changes could be made on any commit.
+After more testing and verification has been performed this will be considered as a replacement for Riak Search.

 _Yokozuna_ - Horizontal rope.
 The top rank in sumo, usually translated _Grand Champion_.
 The name comes from the rope a yokozuna